hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTCharacterSheetUI.class/README.md

 name
 	- name of the character

+nextPageButton
+	- button for clicking to next page

 sheet
-	- the morph of the character sheer
+	- the morph of the character sheet